saadxislam/scheduler/README.md

 ## Description

 Scheduler is a single-page scheduling application built with React!
 Data is persisted by the API server using a PostgreSQL database.
-Jest and Cypress tests are used throughout the development process.
+Jest and Cypress tests are used throughout the development process..

 ## Screenshots